nicklafferty/craftycody/content/crafts/diy-pant-rack.md

 Then, I glued the dowels in place over the holes I just made.
 I let the glue set for one hour before flipping the whole thing over and redrilling through those pilot holes and into the dowels through the back.
 I drilled at an angle since the dowels are at an angle and I didn't want the screws to poke through the wood.

 The screws went in pretty well and at the angle I needed them.
 No split wood or screws poking through.
 I also over-drilled them into the wood so that the board would lay flat against the wall.
 This isn't really a technique and just something I did.
 A pocket hole might work well here, but I went with brute force.

+Now that the pegs are securely attached, it's time to stain.
+I went with 'red chestnut' by Minwax, but go with whatever you'd like.
+You can also paint it, of course.
+I stained both sides using a shop rag so the stain went on thin and dried quickly.